Besan Ladoo Recipe

 Ingredients

-- 2 cups besan gram flour
+- 2 cups besan gram flour / chickpea flour

 - ½ cup ghee clarified butter

-- ¾ cup grated jaggery or ½ cup powdered sugar
+- ¾ cup grated jaggery or ½ cup powdered sugar as alternative

 - 2 tbsp chopped cashew nuts

-- 1 tbsp raisins or your favorite dry fruits
+- 1 tbsp raisins optional

-- 1 tsp cardamom powder optional
+- ½ tsp cardamom powder optional

 Instructions